Potential risks of eating fish

 Sometimes, fish can contain parasites.
 Most of these parasites are harmless and are destroyed by cooking.
 Physical abnormalities that are sometimes seen in fish do not necessarily mean that their natural environment is contaminated.

-For more information, consult the Parasites et anomalies des poissons page [Fish parasites and abnormalities; available in French only] on the website of the Ministère des Forêts, de la Faune et des Parcs.
+For more information, consult the Precautions when preparing wild fish section and the Parasites et anomalies des poissons page [Fish parasites and abnormalities; available in French only] on the website of the Ministère des Forêts, de la Faune et des Parcs.

 - Mercury in fish